Maurice Costello: Career

 Costello joined Vitagraph, being a member of the first motion picture stock company ever formed, playing opposite Florence Turner.
 Among some of his best known pictures are A Tale of Two Cities, The Man Who Couldn't Beat God and For the Honor of the Family.
 Costello was notorious for his refusal to help build sets, insisting that he was "hired as an actor and nothing else", despite the common practice of the time.
 From this and his role as the creator of the first known school of screen acting, Costello is sometimes credited as "the father of screen acting".

 Costello was one of the world's first leading men in early American cinema, but like a lot of other silent screen stars, he found the transition to "talkies" extremely difficult.
-While his leading man status was largely lost, Costello continued to appear in movies, often in small roles and bit parts, right up until his death in 1950.
+While his leading man status was largely lost, he continued to appear in movies, often in small roles and bit parts, right up until his death in 1950.

-Maurice Costello also discovered Moe Howard of the Three Stooges, who, as a teenager, ran errands and got lunches for the actors at the Vitagraph Studios at no charge.
-This impressed Costello who brought him in and introduced him to other leading actors of the day.
-Moe then gained small parts in many of the Vitagraph movies but most of these were destroyed by fire that swept the studios in 1910.
+Costello also discovered Moe Howard of the Three Stooges, who, as a teenager, ran errands and got lunches for the actors at the Vitagraph Studios at no charge.
+This impressed Costello, who brought him in and introduced him to other leading actors of the day.
+Howard then gained small parts in many of the Vitagraph movies, but most of these were destroyed by fire that swept the studios in 1910.

 Personal life

 Costello was married to actress Mae Costello (née Altschuk).
 On November 23, 1913, Costello was arrested for beating his wife Mae.
-On November 25, 1913, Costello admitted that he had beaten his wife while intoxicated.
-Mae Costello requested that the charges be dropped to disorderly conduct, and Costello was given six months probation by Magistrate Geisner of the Coney Island Police Court.
+On November 25, he admitted that he had beaten his wife while intoxicated.
+Mae Costello requested that the charges be dropped to disorderly conduct, and Costello was given six months' probation by Magistrate Geisner of the Coney Island Police Court.

-Costello died at the age of 73 in 1950 in Los Angeles, California of a heart problem and was interred at Calvary Cemetery, East Los Angeles, a Catholic cemetery.
+Costello died in Los Angeles in 1950, aged 73, of a heart problem.

-His descendants include two daughters, actresses Dolores Costello and Helene Costello, a grandson John Drew Barrymore, and a great granddaughter Drew Barrymore.